vivax3794/natrix/CONTRIBUTING.md

 Natrix has a few "comment tags" we use:

 > [!NOTE]
-> While the codebase curretnly uses this, once we hit a proper public release we plan to migrate to github issues.
+> While the codebase currently uses this, once we hit a proper public release we plan to migrate to github issues.

 * `NOTE` - Justifications or context for surrounding code
 * `HACK` - Working around a third party bug, link to relevant issues.
-* `INVARIANT` - A *internal* invarant that must be upheld by calling code, these a good target for refactor to move invariants to compile time.
+* `INVARIANT` - A *internal* invariant that must be upheld by calling code, these a good target for refactor to move invariants to compile time.

 * `TEST` - A test that should get written
 * `TODO` - Unimplemented planned feature